thymeleaf/thymeleaf-docs/docs/tutorials/3.1/extendingthymeleaf.md

-So back to our requirements: we wanted a model processor matching a `scrore:match-day-today`, that we can apply to the league table header and make it display, below this header, a banner warning the user that sundays are match days:
+So back to our requirements: we wanted a model processor matching a `score:match-day-today`, that we can apply to the league table header and make it display, below this header, a banner warning the user that sundays are match days:

 ```html